-Depending on which engine and transmission you choose, the fuel consumption of your A3 can be as poor as 42.8mpg (and there’s a Porsche Panamera that does better than that).
+Depending on which engine and transmission you choose, the fuel consumption of your A3 can be as poor as 39.8mpg (almost on par with the entry-level petrol Panamera).
 Or it can be as good as 74.3mpg (and most Smart ForTwos don’t do that well) meaning your tax disc can cost anything from nothing to £175.

 In reality these figures bear little relation to the truth, but don’t blame Audi but the entirely unrealistic way in which the EU requires it to calculate them.

 What can be said is that relative to its key rivals, the A3 is a frugal car making it cheap to run either as a private or company car.
 Experience with the core 2-litre TDI suggests owners should routinely expect to return over 50mpg which, given the performance and sophistication of the product is a magnificent result.